Mackay Estate Water Tower

 Mackay Estate Water Tower is a historic water tower located in the Incorporated Village of East Hills in Nassau County, on Long Island, in New York, United States.
 The tower was originally a component of Clarence Mackay's Harbor Hill Estate.

 Description

 The tower is a utilitarian structure manufactured by the Phillipsburg, New Jersey-baed firm of Tippett and Wood.
 The tank is round in plan and topped by a bell-shaped slate roof and copper cupola.
 The tank stands on eight legs, each of which is 34 feet tall.

 Originally a component of Clarence Mackay's Harbor Hill Estate, the water tower and tank are concealed inside a tall structure designed by Stanford White that is constructed of stone, laid in random ashlar, and the roof is spanned by a Guastavino tile dome.

 It was listed on the National Register of Historic Places in 1991.
-It is one of three remaining buildings listed at that time; the others are the Mackay Estate Dairyman's Cottage and Mackay Estate Gate Lodge.
+It is one of three remaining buildings which were listed at that time – the others are the Mackay Estate Dairyman's Cottage and Mackay Estate Gate Lodge.